Step-by-step setup guide

 |“Standard” display style.||The gallery is NOT hidden, no free download allowed.|

-Same as archive/ecommerce gallery, but hidden.
+Same as archive/ecommerce gallery, but with a general password.
 Ideal for private ecommerce galleries.

 Perfect to send high-res images to a client

 |“Proofing” display style.||The gallery is hidden, with 1-click download enabled.
 You can add a password to the gallery via the gallery’s access settings.|

 |Private, hidden proofing gallery for professional clients|

 For proof-order-retouch-deliver scenarios: recommended when working with professional clients, and when the client must select images before their final versions can be prepared and delivered.

 |“Proofing” display style.||The gallery is hidden, with Download via Cart enabled.
 You must add permissions to the access settings to authorize specific clients.|